Strains 3 min read By LeafMe Editorial

 Indica vs Sativa vs Hybrid: UK Patient Guide

 Understand the difference between Indica, Sativa and Hybrid cannabis strains.
-UK medical cannabis patient guide with effects, best use cases, and available strains.
+UK medical cannabis patient guide with effects, best use cases, and available.

 Indica vs Sativa vs Hybrid: UK Patient Guide